 Gear: what would you recommend as a minimum in the bike/gear department for someone signing up for The Ranger?
 Is there anything in particular that you think is a must-have?

-Absolutely.
-Well, start by bringing your desire to explore and your appetite for delicious local food and drink ;) Then bring a bike that is geared to handle a lot of climbing.
+Start by bringing your desire to explore and your appetite for delicious local food and drink.
+Then bring a bike that is geared to handle a lot of climbing.
 We have people ride a variety of bikes.
 From mountain bikes to road bikes, we’ve seen that they all get the job done, but if you want the ultimate experience, you want a gravel specific bike with some very progressive gear options.